-We will introduce the major group assignment that you will be working on and completing in your learning teams for the rest of Part A of the course.
-The assignment will apply a range of principles and tools covered in class (with emphasis on segmentation, targeting, and positioning, and building a compelling value proposition) to an existing company that each group will select from a list of publicly-traded companies.
+We will briefly introduce the assignments for Part A of this course, including the major group assignment that you will be working on and completing in your learning teams for the rest of Part A. The assignment will apply a range of principles and tools covered in class (with emphasis on segmentation, targeting, and positioning, and building a compelling value proposition) to an existing company that each group will select from a list of publicly-traded companies.
 These companies span a wide range of industries and include both domestic (U.S.) and international organizations.
 Further details regarding these companies and the assignments will be discussed in class.